 Tenant improvement allowances typically range from $15 to $40 per square foot, depending on the lease term, property condition, and local market.
 Longer lease terms (7-10 years) generally come with more generous TI because the landlord recovers the cost over more years of rent.

 MADS is the highest annual debt payment (principal plus interest) your school will owe in any single year over the life of a loan.
-Lenders use it to assess affordability.
+Lenders use it to assess debt capacity.
 Aim for MADS to be less than 15% of your total revenue.